cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/01_getting_started.md

 ---

 # Getting Started
-This section outlines how to set up and connect to your Shieldoo Mesh network:

-1. Install all the servers that your network users (i.e. clients) will be able to connect to.
+This chapter introduces concepts that network administrators deal with.

+## Administration Mode

+## Servers
+Servers in a Shieldoo Mesh network are devices that users or other servers can connect to.

-Learn how to do that in the [Servers](/servers/) section.
+To learn how to install servers in your Shieldoo Mesh network, see the [Servers](/servers/) chapter.

-2. Invite your users to the network.
+## Users
+Users in a Shieldoo Mesh network are clients that can connect to servers.
+Other clients or servers cannot connect to a user.

-Learn how to do that in the [Users](/users/) section.
+To learn how to invite users to your Shieldoo Mesh network, see the [Users](/users/) chapter.

-3. Connect to the network as a user.
-Learn how to do that in the [Connecting to the Network](/network_connection/) section.
-1. Connect to a prepared server as a user.
-Learn how to do that in the [Connecting to a Server](/server_connection/) section.
+## User Group
+See the [User Group](/access_management/#user-groups) section in the Access Management chapter.

+## Firewall
+See the [Firewall](/access_management/#firewall) section in the Access Management chapter.

+## Access Card
+See the [Access Card](/access_management/#access-card) section in the Access Management chapter.

 <!---## Simple and Expert mode